Docker Hub Alternatives

 Strengths

-• +Free pulls within same AWS region
+• +Free pulls within same AWS region (ECS, EKS, Fargate, Lambda)

-• +$0.10 per GB-month storage is competitive
+• +$0.10 per GB-month storage is competitive across registries

-• +ECR Public Gallery is free always
+• +ECR Public Gallery free with no pull-rate limits

-• +Native IAM integration for fine-grained access
+• +Native IAM integration for fine-grained access control

 Trade-offs